 You may be eligible for WaterSure if you are on certain benefits and either have medical conditions that mean you use more water or have three or more children living with you.
 There is a WaterSure chart to see if you qualify.
 WaterSure will cap your bills, so the extra water your household needs will be free.

 There may be another social tariff that would cut your bills if you are on a low income, some benefits or pension credit.
-These vary by water company, so see what your water company offers.
+These vary by region, so see what your water company offers.
 Not many people know about these!
 They could help more than 400,000 households, but in summer 2016, less than a third of eligible customers have so far signed up to a social tariff.

 To get WaterSure or one of these low social tariffs, you usually have to have a water meter.
 So it can make sense to switch to a meter even if you use a lot of water!